 Getting written support or evidence from your child’s GP, child’s teacher/pre-school care leader will only serve to help your case.
 It is not a requirement to present your appeal using legal representation but seeking legal advice may be helpful.

 We wish you every success in applying for the best school for your child.

-Read answers to all your key questions on catchment areas and school admissions based on location on our dedicated page:
+Read answers to all your key questions on catchment areas and school admissions based on location on our dedicated catchment hub pages: